cretz/pgnio/README.md

 #### Building

 The project can be built with Gradle.
-Unlike other projects, AsyncPG does not bundle a Gradle wrapper script with the repository.
+Unlike other projects, PgNio does not bundle a Gradle wrapper script with the repository.
 Simply download Gradle to `some/path` and run:

     some/path/bin/gradle --no-daemon :driver:assemble